Bahrain: Tourism

-In January 2019 the state-run Bahrain News Agency announced the summer 2019 opening of an underwater theme park covering about 100,000 square meters with a sunken Boeing 747 as the site's centrepiece.
+In January 2019 the state-run Bahrain News Agency announced the summer 2019 opening of an underwater theme park covering about 100,000 square metres with a sunken Boeing 747 as the site's centrepiece.
 The project is a partnership between the Supreme Council for Environment, Bahrain Tourism and Exhibitions Authority (BTEA), and private investors.
 Bahrain hopes scuba divers from around the world will visit the underwater park, which will also include artificial coral reefs, a copy of a Bahraini pearl merchant's house, and sculptures.
 The park is intended to become the world's largest eco-friendly underwater theme park.

 Since 2005, Bahrain hosts an annual festival in March, titled Spring of Culture, which features internationally renowned musicians and artists performing in concerts.
 Manama was named the Arab Capital of Culture for 2012 and Capital of Arab Tourism for 2013 by the Arab League and Asian Tourism for 2014 with the Gulf Capital of Tourism for 2016 by The Gulf Cooperation Council.
 The 2012 festival featured concerts starring Andrea Bocelli, Julio Iglesias and other musicians.

-As per the International Monetary Fund (IMF), Bahrain's economy contracted by 5.4% in 2020 as the COVID-19 pandemic severely affected the tourism and energy sector.
-According to a report by the UN Conference on Trade and Development (UNCTAD), Bahrain's tourism sector is amongst the hardest hit by COVID-19 pandemic.
+Value Added Tax (VAT)

-The country's public debt in 2020 is $44.5 billion, or 130% of GDP.
-It is expected to rise to 155 per cent of GDP in 2026, according to IMF estimates.
-The military expenditure is the main reason for this increase in debt.
+The Kingdom of Bahrain introduced the Value Added Tax with effect from 1 January 2019.
+This is a multipoint tax on the sale of goods and services in Kingdom of Bahrain.
+This has been managed by the government through the national bureau of revenue.
+The ultimate burden of this tax is passed on the consumer.
+To start with the maximum rate of VAT was 5% which is increased to 10% with effect from 1 January 2022.
+The government of Bahrain is assuring compliance through high penalties on defaults and tighter audits.
+This first of its kind VAT has invited qualified chartered accounting firms mainly from India to advise on VAT matters.
+Firms like KPMG, KeyPoint, Assure Consulting and APMH have set up offices looking at the need for consulting in this domain of VAT.